arelthia/link-timestamp/readme.txt

 4. Link Timestamp disable automatic link on post checkbox

 == Changelog ==
+= 2.1 =
+Add ability to only auto link on posts with a specific category

 = 2.0 =
 Add Support for SoundCloud
 Fix bug that prevented Youtube embeds from working if start time provided